README.md

 Example

-Consider fitting a Bayesian principal stratification model on dataset sim_data_normal, with both S-model and Y-model involving only intercepts and no covariates.
-The Y-model is a linear model (gaussian distribution with link function being the identity function).
-Assume monotonicity and exclusion restriction on both $S = (0, 0)$ and $S = (1, 1)$.
+Consider fitting a Bayesian principal stratification model on sim_data_normal, with intercept-only S-model and Y-model.
+The Y-model uses a Gaussian family with identity link.
+We assume monotonicity and exclusion restriction on both $S = (0, 0)$ and $S = (1, 1)$.

 obj <- PStrata(